OCA/hr/hr_holidays_hour/README.rst

 In case a working time schedule is defined for an employee, the duration (in hours) will be automatically filled while setting the starting date and the ending date of a leave request.
-If the "Working Time" is not set for the employee, but the employee has a contract with a working schedule, the duration (in hours) will be automatically filled as well.

 Usage
 =====